AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/overview.md

 ## Customer consent flow summary {#summary}

-After the system has been properly configured, the way in which Real-time CDP collects and processes customer consent data can be summarized as follows:
+After the system has been properly configured, the way in which Real-time CDP collects customer consent data can be summarized as follows:

-* A customer provides their consent preferences for data collection through a dialog on your website.
+1. A customer provides their consent preferences for data collection through a dialog on your website.
-* The customer's identity and corresponding consent data are collected using the Experience Platform Web SDK.
+1. Your CMP detects the consent preference change, and generates IAB consent data accordingly.
+1. Using the Experience Platform Web SDK, the generated consent data (returned by the CMP) is sent to Adobe Experience Platform.
-* The collected consent data is ingested into a Profile-enabled dataset whose schema contains IAB consent fields.
+1. The collected consent data is ingested into a Profile-enabled dataset whose schema contains IAB consent fields.

+Once IAB consent data has successfully been ingested, the following processes take place in downstream Real-time CDP services:

-* Real-time Customer Profile updates the stored consent data for that customer's profile, based on the collected identity data.
+1. Real-time Customer Profile updates the stored consent data for that customer's profile, based on the collected identity data.
-* Segmentation rules define specific consent values as a requirement for the profile's inclusion in exported segments.
+1. Segmentation rules define specific consent values as a requirement for the profile's inclusion in exported segments.
-* Applicable destinations only accept data from activated segments if the appropriate consent string is included.
+1. Applicable destinations only accept data from activated segments if the appropriate consent string is included.

 The rest of the sections in this document provide guidance on how to configure Real-time CDP and your data operations to fulfill the requirements described above.